kubernetes/website/content/en/docs/concepts/containers/runtime-class.md

 {{< note >}}
-**Note:** RuntimeClass currently assumes a homogeneous node configuration across the cluster (i.e. all nodes are configured the same way).
+**Note:** RuntimeClass currently assumes a homogeneous node configuration across the cluster (which means that all nodes are configured the same way with respect to container runtimes).
 Any heterogeneity (varying configurations) must be managed independently of RuntimeClass through scheduling features (see [Assigning Pods to Nodes](/docs/concepts/configuration/assign-pod-node/)).
 {{< /note >}}